Mindy Carson

-Mindy Carson is an American former traditional pop vocalist.
+Mindy Carson (July 16, 1927 – October 2, 2025) was an American traditional pop vocalist.
 She was heard often on radio during the 1940s and 1950s.

-Early years
+Early life

-Carson grew up in the Bronx, graduating from James Monroe High School.
+Born on July 16, 1927, Carson grew up in the Bronx, graduating from James Monroe High School.
 After graduation, she took a position as typist and stenographer, and she worked at a candy company.

 Radio

 In 1946, while still in her teens, Carson won an audition to the radio program Stairway to the Stars.
 This gave her a chance to perform for eight months in 1947, with Paul Whiteman's band and singer Martha Tilton, stars of the program.
-She joined the singing bandleader Harry Cool that year and made a number of recordings with him, one of which, "Rumors Are Flying", made the chart.
+The first recording Carson appeared on was "Rumors Are Flying/The Whole World Is Singing My Song" with the Harry Cool Orchestra on Signature Records.
+She also released one disc with the Paul Whiteman Orchestra and then signed with Musicraft, releasing four discs there.

-Although she failed to score a chart hit recording during the next four years, she did receive much radio exposure.
+None of these early recordings attracted any attention but she did receive much radio exposure.
 She was heard on Guy Lombardo's syndicated program in the late 1940s and her own variety program which began on the CBS Network in 1949.
 She also had her own thrice-weekly program, sponsored by the U.S. Army, in 1950.
 She was widely promoted as one of the guests on the November 5, 1950 premiere of NBC's The Big Show, hosted by Tallulah Bankhead.